Do you accept cash?

 If you have a MyPass card from a previous season, you will be able to go straight to the lifts.

-If you are in Queenstown, you can pick your pass up our Snow Centre on Shotover Street (opposite Fergburger), 10am-6pm, 7 days a week, before the 14th of March.
+If you are in Queenstown, you can pick your pass up our Snow Centre in The Station building on the corner of Camp and Shotover St, 10am-6pm, 7 days a week.
 Alternatively you can pick it up from our mountains when we open.

 Where do I go if I'm taking lessons?